gustavojarola/QC_SpinalCord/README.md

 apptainer build qc_spinalcord.sif docker://art2mri/qc_spinalcord:1.0
 ```

-You are now able to generate the results by following the command below.
+You are now able to generate the results.
+Open a terminal inside of the QC_SpinalCord folder and follow the command below.

 ```bash
 singularity exec --nv   \